-- y) Preparation time is a payment for time spent getting prepared for College-related activities8.
+- y) Preparation time is a payment for time spent getting prepared for College-related activities.
 The goal of preparation time is to ensure that individuals are adequately prepared to participate in upcoming meetings or, where applicable, other College activities. - z) The time billed for preparation should be less than or equal to the time billed for the meeting.
-For example, for meetings of up to three hours duration, the maximum
+For example, for meetings of up to three hours duration, the maximum preparation time is three hours.
+For meetings of more than three hours duration that have been billed for seven hours, the maximum preparation time is seven hours.

-8 For the purposes of this policy, preparation time will include decision writing and decision review.
+&lt;sup>8 For the purposes of this policy, preparation time will include decision writing and decision review.

-- preparation time is three hours.
-For meetings of more than three hours duration that have been billed for seven hours, the maximum preparation time is seven hours. - aa) When a Committee member requires more time for preparation than is permitted under z., the Committee Chair may authorize additional preparation time. - bb) When a Committee Chair requires more time for preparation than is permitted under z., a request for additional preparation time may be approved by the individual through which chairs submit their claims, in accordance with the Procedure section of this policy. - cc) There are no restrictions on the number of requests for additional preparation that a Committee member or chair may make during a year. - dd) Activities that are allowed to be claimed as preparation time are at the discretion of the approving authority. - ee) Preparation time is paid in accordance with the Rate Schedule.
+- aa) When a Committee member requires more time for preparation than is permitted under z., the Committee Chair may authorize additional preparation time. - bb) When a Committee Chair requires more time for preparation than is permitted under z., a request for additional preparation time may be approved by the individual through which chairs submit their claims, in accordance with the Procedure section of this policy. - cc) There are no restrictions on the number of requests for additional preparation that a Committee member or chair may make during a year. - dd) Activities that are allowed to be claimed as preparation time are at the discretion of the approving authority. - ee) Preparation time is paid in accordance with the Rate Schedule.